leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is warm compress important in treating oily eyelids?
 - Can blepharitis be cured?
 - Do I need treatment for my blepharitis forever?
-- Do I need to apply eyedrops for blepharitis?
+- Do I need to apply [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} for blepharitis?
 - Can I wear contact lenses if I have blepharitis?
 - How can I control blepharitis?